 In James Baldwin’s introduction to his 1955 Notes of a Native Son, he references his contemporary Doris Lessing who beautifully stated that prejudice does not come from deeply ingrained sin, it stems from “atrophy of imagination” that “prevents us from seeing ourselves in every creature that breathes under the sun.”1

-Susan Sontag (1933 – 2004) holds our morality in high regard and approaches it as one would a beloved old glove: beats it up a bit to keep the fibers supple and responsive.
+“Our failure is one of imagination, of empathy, if we have failed to hold this reality in mind” agrees Susan Sontag (1933 – 2004), a woman who held our morality in high regard and approached it as one does a beloved old baseball glove: beat it up to keep the fibers supple.

-In Regarding the Pain of Others, Sontag deals with the limits of compassion, particularly as it pertains to visual imagery.
+In Regarding the Pain of Others, Sontag deals with the limits of empathy and imagination, particularly as they pertain to visual imagery.